Fast Linear Reservoirs via Diagonalization: Introduction

 In this work, we present a method to reduce computational complexity while maintaining the explicit recurrence of the reservoir.
 We focus on optimizing Linear ESNs through matrix diagonalization, a transformation that converts costly matrix multiplications into efficient element-wise operations, reducing the complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$.
-Beyond immediate computational efficiency, our approach is motivated by a fundamental advantage of linear systems: the ability to parallelize computation across the entire input sequence (see Appendix \ref{app:parallel}).
-This principle of parallelizable state propagation aligns with recent advances in modern state-space models such as Mamba \citep{gu2024mamba} and parallelized LMU implementations \citep{chilkuri2021parallelizing}.
+Beyond immediate computational efficiency, our investigation on linear reservoir is motivated by a fundamental advantage of linear systems: the ability to parallelize computation across the entire input sequence.
+While this principle of parallelizable linear state propagation aligns with recent advances in modern state-space models such as Mamba \citep{gu2024mamba}, our approach demonstrates that the specific findings of \citet{gupta2022diagonal} and \citet{smith2208simplified} regarding the efficacy of diagonal state spaces naturally extend to the Reservoir Computing paradigm.
 First, Section 2 formalizes the Linear ESN framework and highlights the computational cost of standard dynamics.
 Section 3 details our diagonalization-based reformulation which reduces the update complexity to $\mathcal{O}(N)$.
 Section 4 presents three practical implementations of this optimization, including the direct generation of spectral parameters.
 Finally, Section 5 validates these methods on standard benchmarks, followed by a discussion on the importance of spectral properties in Section 6.